plant-genomics/training/docs/modules/chloroplast_assembly.md

     ???
 "Click for answer"
         <br>
+        (Note: there is a newer version of the assembly tool Flye that may change this to a complete circular assembly.
+Under investigation.
+It may be useful to include the analysis with the older version to illustrate the effect of inverted repeats on assembly).

         One reason may be that it contains inverted repeats.

         "Inverted repeats" occur when one repeat is the reverse complement of the other repeat.